-There are new start-up requirements for seasonal water systems that must be followed and maintained.
-IDEM’s DWB has developed a check list to ensure all seasonal systems are doing the proper start-up procedures to help keep drinking water safe.
+Seasonal water systems must follow new start-up requirements to help keep drinking water safe.
+IDEM’s DWB has developed a check list to help all seasonal systems complete the proper start-up procedures.
 RTCR also requires seasonal systems to collect monthly samples for total coliform, and have them tested, during the months they are in operation.

 - Seasonal Systems Start-Up Requirements (available on the IDEM Forms page)